BurnOutTrader/fund-forge/README.md

 This will enable:
 - Keeping secret keys in our private repo for easy login etc
 - Building strategies in small private repo's.
-- Updating strategies on our remote machines using git pull/update or docker.
+- Updating strategies on our remote machines using git or docker.

 #### Create ff_data_servers in their own private repos by importing `ff_standard_lib` from crates.io.
 - Keeping secret keys in our private repo for easy login etc
-- Updating servers on our remote machines using git pull/update or docker.
+- Updating servers on our remote machines using git or docker.
 - Have servers always online in the cloud so that they can regularly capture and serialize historical data.

 #### Connect a GUI to our remote machines.
+Possibly paid service.
 - Use a local Gui platform to remotely control our strategies and data servers.
 - View charts, and manually control strategies, including sending drawing objects to strategies so that they can interact with us.

 This will be done via the ff_strategy_registry, which is currently in a non-working state, but will be fixed once basic live trading functionality is complete.

+#### C-types Interface
+Depending on complexity, the might be a c-types interface to build strategies in other programming languages.